 In this Annual Report on Form 20-F, or the Annual Report, references to "U.S." or "United States" are to the United States of America, its territories and possessions; and references to "Israel" are to the State of Israel.
-References to "\$", "dollar" or "U.S. dollar" are to the legal currency of the United States of America; references to "NIS" or "Israeli shekel" are to the legal currency of Israel; references to "Euro" are to the legal currency of the European Union; and references to "Swedish Krona" are to the legal currency of the Kingdom of Sweden.
+References to "\$", "dollar" or "U.S. dollar" are to the legal currency of the United States of America; references to "NIS" or "Israeli shekel" are to the legal currency of Israel and references to "Euro" are to the legal currency of the European Union.
 Our financial statements are presented in U.S. dollars and are prepared in conformity with accounting principles generally accepted in the United States of America, or U.S. GAAP.